What is Rhinoplasty?

 How Long Before I Am Healed from My Rhinoplasty?

 Because of the swelling, you’ll have to be patient when anticipating your results.
-It can take up to six months to fully realize your new nose, although this varies between patients.
+It can take up to one year to fully realize your new nose, although this varies between patients.
 You can’t get frustrated at periods of swelling, as this is completely normal due to the tissue trauma involved with nose surgery.
 But when all is said and done, you’ll be pleased with your new nose and your results will last the rest of your life.

 What Are the Risks with Rhinoplasty?